lexiejferry/lexiejferry.github.io/index.md

 [See more details here.](https://lexiejferry.github.io/DOmap/DOmap.md)

-**Description:** A predictive map of Dissolved Oxygen Levels of the Chesapeake Bay
+**Description:** A predictive map of Dissolved Oxygen Levels of the Chesapeake Bay using past DO data and a weighted rate of change.

 **Software Used:** QGIS 3.3, GeoDa, ArcMap